claceio/docs/content/blog/appserver.md

 ## What is an Application Server

-[Application Server](https://en.wikipedia.org/wiki/Application_server) means a service which makes it easy to deploy applications and provides common features required by most apps.
-These include implementing connection handling (HTTP request routing), deployment and versioning, logging, monitoring and authentication features.
+An [Application Server](https://en.wikipedia.org/wiki/Application_server) is a service that makes it easy to deploy applications and provides common features required by most apps.
+This includes implementing connection handling (HTTP request routing), deployment and versioning, logging, monitoring and authentication features.

 Many application servers are programming language [specific](https://en.wikipedia.org/wiki/List_of_application_servers).
-For the Java and .Net ecosystems, class loader level isolation is used to implement app servers.
+In the Java and .Net ecosystems, class loader level isolation is used to implement app servers.
 The request processing model of PHP also makes app servers suitable for serving PHP apps.
-For dynamic languages like Python and Ruby, there are some app servers which provide some cross language support.
-App server support is limited for statically compiled languages.
+For interpreted languages like Python and Ruby, there are some app servers which provide cross language support.
+App server support is limited for compiled languages.
 This article will focus on app servers which support multiple languages, since those are more widely usable.

 ## Multi-Language AppServers

 Some of the prominent multi-language app servers are:

 - [NGINX Unit](https://unit.nginx.org/): Nginx Unit is a different application from the regular Nginx web server.
 Unit is configured through [JSON based APIs](https://unit.nginx.org/controlapi/).
-Packaging apps to work with Unit is not straight forward.
+Packaging apps to work with Unit is not straightforward.
 For example, see [Unit Java sample](https://unit.nginx.org/howto/samples/#sample-java).
 - [uWSGI](https://uwsgi-docs.readthedocs.io/): uWSGI is a "full stack for building hosting services".
-It supports many powerful features for process management and is widely used.
-Combining all its features and configuring it correctly is non trivial.
-Many languages are supported but outside of dynamic languages, it is not easy to configure.
+It supports many powerful features for process management.
+Combining all its features and configuring them correctly is non-trivial.
+Many languages are supported but outside of interpreted languages, it is not easy to configure.
 For example, see [uWSGI Java config](https://uwsgi-docs.readthedocs.io/en/latest/JVM.html).
 The uWSGI project is currently in maintenance mode.
 - [Phusion Passenger](https://www.phusionpassenger.com/): Phusion Passenger primarily supports Ruby, Python and Javascript.
 Passenger 6 added support for [generic apps](https://www.phusionpassenger.com/docs/advanced_guides/gls/).
 This requires changing the app to pass the port to use on its command line.
-For example, [Phusion Java](https://www.phusionpassenger.com/docs/advanced_guides/gls/java.html).
+For example, [Passenger Java](https://www.phusionpassenger.com/docs/advanced_guides/gls/java.html).

 These projects either run the app in-process or use a process model to run each application separately.
-The in-process model has issues with ensuring stability of one app when another misbehaves.
+The in-process model has issues with ensuring stability of apps when another app misbehaves.
 Even with the multi-process model, complete isolation across apps is not supported.

 ## AppServers Miss the Cloud-Native Train